Print Page | Sign In | Join Now!

 Bills to be Filed During 89th Legislative Session

-HB 1948 (Howard)
+Schedule II Prescriptive Authority: HB 1948 (Howard)

 Allows a physician to delegate the prescribing and ordering of a Schedule II medication to PAs and APRNs and will not impact the scope of practice for a PA.
 This leaves the decision-making at the practice level between the PA and their delegating physician.
-Learn More >>

-HB 1731 (Campos) SB 1609 (Paxton)
+Join the PA Interstate License Compact: HB 1731 (Campos); SB 1609 (Paxton)

 Allows Texas to join the PA Interstate License Compact.
-The PA License Compact authorizes PAs to practice in participating compact states without obtaining additional licenses, thus reducing administrative burdens, decreasing costs, and increasing access to high-quality healthcare services for Texans.
+The PA License Compact authorizes PAs to practice in participating compact states without obtaining additional licenses, thus reducing administrative burdens, decreasing costs and increasing access to high-quality healthcare services for Texans.
 The compact does not and will not impact the scope of practice or supervision requirements for a Texas PA; this is merely an authorization to practice from a licensure aspect.
-Learn More >>

-Other Topics that TAPA is monitoring
+Other Topics TAPA is Monitoring

 Modernization of the PA/Physician Relationship

 TAPA advocates for modernizing state regulations to better align with contemporary healthcare delivery models, focusing on optimizing team-based care between PAs and physicians.
-This aim to clarify professional responsibilities while maintaining the highest standards of patient care and professional collaboration.
+This aims to clarify professional responsibilities while maintaining the highest standards of patient care and professional collaboration.

-88th Legislative Session, SB 2039 (Johnson)
+Allowing PAs to Sign DNRs: 88th Legislative Session; SB 2039 (Johnson)

 Amend Section 166 of the Health and Safety code to include Physician Assistants to the list of medical professionals authorized to issue an Advanced Directive in cases where the PA has primary responsibility for a patient's treatment and care.